jina-ai/docs/chapters/extend/executor.rst

 or ``Flow().add(uses='config.yml')`` in Flow API.
 And you have a good foundation to build your index/query Flow powered by CLIP.

-Share Your Work!
+Share your work!
 ^^^^^^^^^^^^^^^^^^^^^

-If you would like to share your customized Executor with the community, more than welcome!
+If you would like to share your customized Executor with the community, you are more than welcome!
-We use `cookiecutter <https://github.com/cookiecutter/cookiecutter>`_ to create Jina Executor from the template.
+We use `cookiecutter <https://github.com/cookiecutter/cookiecutter>`_ to create Jina Executors from a template.

 .. note:: Install Docker and run `pip install "jina[devel]"` before you start.

-To make sure your work has a good shape, Jina provides a wizard to help you create a Executor, start it with `jina hub new --type pod`.
+To make sure your work is in good shape, Jina provides a wizard to help you create a Executor.
+Start it with `jina hub new --type pod`.
 It will generate a standard Executor project like this:

 .. highlight:: text